Updated: February 18, 2026

 What is dual citizenship?

-Dual citizenship is a legal status where an individual is recognized as a citizen of two countries simultaneously.
+Dual citizenship is a legal status that enables authorities to recognize you as a citizen of two countries at the same time.

-This status allows individuals to enjoy the benefits and privileges of both countries, including the right to live, work, and travel freely in both jurisdictions.
+With dual citizenship, you enjoy the rights and privileges of both nations, including the ability to live, work, and travel freely in each country.

 Does Portugal allow dual citizenship?